-The projector has built-in mono speakers which are designed to provide basic audio functionality accompanying data presentations for business purposes only.
+The projector has a built-in mono speaker which is designed to provide basic audio functionality accompanying data presentations for business purposes only.
 They are not designed for, nor intended for stereo audio reproduction use as might be expected in home theater or home cinema applications.
 Any stereo audio input (if provided), is mixed into a common mono audio output through the projector speakers.